Superrehtard/old_diaspora_wiki/Community-supported-pods.md

     * Maintained by a private person
         * IRC/Freenode: duke_
     * Operating system: Gentoo
-    * Comments: Free, public Diaspora seed.
+    * Comments: Free, public Diaspora pod.
 Development mode for now.
 Carefully run to be as stable as possible, but database will be reset whenever required..

 * [[http://notfb.ca]] [[http://notfb.ca/images/user/default.jpg|height=30px|]]
     * Opened: 2010-07-17